 A tagline is a short and succinct statement of what your business does.
-This can be something as simple as ‘Just Do It’ (Nike’s tagline) or Tourism New Zealand’s ‘100% Pure New Zealand’.
+Nike’s 'Just do it', Tourism New Zealand’s ‘100% Pure New Zealand’ are great examples.
 It is intended to build brand strength and recognition.
 Your tagline should be displayed on your homepage, near the top and under your company name.

 4. Call to action

 Once you’ve attracted visitors to your website, the aim is to convert them into customers.
-By having a call to action button (‘enquire now’, 'find out more') at the top of the page, you’ll be able to build a database and a direct line of communication with potential customers.
+With your CTA button (‘get in touch’, 'find out more') at the top of the page, you’ll be able to build a database and a direct line of communication with potential customers.

 5. Quality content

 Ensure your website has content that attracts, informs, entertains and converts.
 How do you do that?
 There are many ways, including getting straight to the point, sticking to your key/brand messages, structuring your content like an inverted pyramid - the most relevant information up front, followed by the least important messages.
 Be authentic, factual and inspiring.
 Use a variety of content forms - from text to imagery, video and infographics.
 Ensure that it’s relevant to your audience and enhances the messages you want to get across.

 6. Testimonials or reviews

 In an age where word of mouth counts for everything and website users expect transparency and a direct line to customer service, reviews mean everything.
 Use them to support and add credibility to your reputation.
 Ask for website testimonials or business listing reviews from clients and encourage them to post them on your LinkedIn page.

 7. Social media links